Theory of change essentials

 Understand where theories of change add value, how they can be used to learn, adapt and assess and explain impact, and how they complement other planning and accountability processes.

 This face-to-face course will prepare you to develop a quality theory of change for your programme or organisation which meets industry-recognised quality standards as well as donors’ requirements.

-Book the course on its own, or together with our two day course Impact assessment: what difference did we make? which follows straight afterwards.
+Book the course on its own, or together with our two day course Impact assessment and evaluation which follows straight afterwards.

 Who is it for?